 “I’ve been collecting any and everything since I was a small kid,” Kahn said via a Zoom interview.
 “I also grew up with video games.
 They were a big part of my development.”

 RELATED CONTENT: Super Mario Bros.
-Video Game Sells for $600K
+Video Game Sells for $1.56 million

 Growing up in a collecting family, Kahn learned to think like a collector, to recognize the value in Pop Culture artifacts that were both nostalgic and intertwined with the daily life of people all over the world.
 When viewed through the lens of Kahn and his co-founders at Wata Games – luminaries from grading services in the two most important collectibles categories, Coins and Comics – nothing like Video Games has ever existed before in the way they have simply seeped into almost every aspect of our lives and the way they matter to multiple generations.